U.S. fuel crunch should ease in a few days, energy secretary says

-EnergyU.S. fuel crunch should ease in a few days, energy secretary says

-Fuel supply constraints along the U.S. East Coast should ease in coming days, U.S. Energy Secretary Jennifer Granholm said on Thursday, a day after Colonial Pipeline late Wednesday said it had restarted its key pipeline. read more
+WASHINGTON (Reuters) -Fuel supply constraints along the U.S. East Coast should ease in coming days, U.S. Energy Secretary Jennifer Granholm said on Thursday, a day after Colonial Pipeline late Wednesday said it had restarted its key pipeline.

 “Colonial Pipeline reports this morning that the restart of the pipeline went well overnight.
 This should mean things will return to normal by the end of the weekend.
 Will keep you posted,” Granholm said in a post on Twitter.